 While the potatoes and carrots are cooking, sauté the mushrooms in a large skillet in 2 tablespoons of olive oil until browned.
 Work in small batches if needed, to be sure the mushrooms brown well.
 Return all mushrooms to the skillet and set aside, off heat, until the roast is done.

 Once the roast is tender and the potatoes and carrots are fork-tender, remove potatoes and carrots from the pot and transfer to a serving bowl; add a pat of butter to the top and cover with a lid to keep warm.
-Place the roasted meat in the skillet with mushrooms.
+Transfer the roasted meat to the skillet with the mushrooms.

 Strain the remaining contents of the pot to capture the liquid for gravy—this should result in about 2 cups of liquid.
 (You can add more beef stock to make up the difference, if needed).
 Once strained, skim the top to remove fat or use a fat separator (optional).
 Taste and adjust seasoning as needed.FLAVOR TIPS: If the flavor is too intense, add a little water.
 If the flavor tastes flat, add a little salt and pepper.